Munsif.

 Key differences:

-• track replaces trackBy — write the expression directly, no separate method needed
+• track replaces trackBy — write the expression directly, no separate method

-• @empty block handles the empty list case inline
+• @empty handles the empty-list case inline

-• Built-in $index, $first, $last, $even, $odd context variables
+• Built-in context variables: $index, $first, $last, $even, $odd

 @switch (replaces ngSwitch)